twp88/coding-challenge-backend/README.md

   * Please be aware that the weapons are not searchable.
 This is because of the limits placed on the number of    indicies that could be hosted on heroku (2, currently used by zombies and armor).
 Instead, I have made the index action in the weapon controller available.

   * When searching for a zombie, all of the associated weapons and armor are listed with each result.

+### Using the project locally
+As requested, I have used docker for this project.
+Use  `docker-compose up -d && docker-compose logs -f` to run it.
+The indicies for elasticsearch will then be needed to be set up.
+From the rails console, run `ModelName.__elasticsearch__.create_index! force: true` for each model (zombie and armor).
+Following this you should then run `ModelName.import`.

 ### Ideas for the future
 As mentioned, there were ideas that I would have like to have implemented.
 I had been working on the idea of adding people and towns, which would serve as a source of food for the zombies once their hunger increased (which would depend on the last time that had eaten).